 Minimum required qualifications:

-We strive to build a team that reflects the diversity of the community we work in and encourage applications from traditionally underrepresented groups such as women, Black, racialized or visible minority communities, Indigenous Peoples, people identifying as LGBTQ2S+, and people with disabilities.
+We strive to build a team that reflects the diversity of the community we work in and encourage applications from traditionally underrepresented groups such as members of Black, racialized or visible minority communities, Indigenous Peoples, people identifying as 2SLGBTQ+, and people with disabilities.
 If we can make this easier through accommodation in the recruitment process, please contact us at .

 How to Apply

 Please mention you saw this posting on WorkInNonProfits.ca.

 Contact Details Areni Kelleppan, Executive Director